NZ Post

-NZ Post (Tukurau Aotearoa), shortened from New Zealand Post, is a state-owned enterprise responsible for providing postal service in New Zealand.
+NZ Post (Tukurau Aotearoa), shortened from New Zealand Post, is a state-owned enterprise responsible for providing most postal services in New Zealand.

 The New Zealand Post Office, a government agency, provided postal, banking, and telecommunications services in New Zealand until 1987.
 By the 1980s, however, economic difficulties made the government reconsider how it delivered postal services.
 For example, in 1987–1988, the postal division lost NZ$50 million.
 In 1985, the Labour Party government under Prime Minister David Lange launched a review, led by New Zealand Motor Corporation CEO Roy Mason and KPMG New Zealand Chairman Michael Morris, to find solutions to the Post Office's problems.
 In its final report, the team recommended transforming the New Zealand Post Office into three state-owned enterprises.
 The government in 1986 decided to follow the Mason-Morris review's recommendations, and passed through parliament the State-Owned Enterprises Act, which corporatised several government agencies into state-owned enterprises.
 The Post Office's corporatisation was then completed with the 1987 passage of the Postal Services Act.
 The two acts broke up the New Zealand Post Office into three corporations: the postal service firm New Zealand Post Limited, the savings bank Post Office Bank Limited, later rebranded as PostBank, and the telecommunications company Telecom New Zealand Limited.
 Today, only NZ Post remains a state-owned enterprise, as PostBank and Telecom were privatised in 1989 and 1990, respectively.

 In its first year of operation, New Zealand Post turned the losses of previous years into a NZ$72 million profit.